graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

   TF_CPP_VMODULE='poplar_compiler=1,poplar_executable=1'

-Finally, there is an environment variable called `XLA_FLAGS` which provides options to the general XLA back end.

-A useful pair of flags will produce a Graphviz DOT file of the optimized HLO graph which is passed to the Poplar compiler.
+Finally, there is an environment variable called ``XLA_FLAGS`` which provides options to the general XLA backend.
+For example, the follow will produce a Graphviz DOT file of the optimized HLO graph which is passed to the Poplar compiler.

 .. code-block:: python

   XLA_FLAGS='--xla_dump_to=. --xla_dump_hlo_as_dot --xla_dump_hlo_pass_re=forward-allocation --xla_hlo_graph_sharding_color'

-The HLO pass `forward-allocation` is the final pass to run before the HLO instructions are scheduled for passing to the Poplar graph compiler.
-A file called something like `module_0001.0001.IPU.after_forward-allocation.before_hlo-memory-scheduler.dot` will be produced.
-Graphviz `dot` can be used to turn this into an image.
+The HLO pass ``forward-allocation`` is the final pass to run before the HLO instructions are scheduled for passing to the Poplar graph compiler.
+Running with these options will create a file called something like ``module_0001.0001.IPU.after_forward-allocation.before_hlo-memory-scheduler.dot``.
+The Graphviz ``dot`` command can be used to convert this to an image.

 Reading the Poplar textual summary report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the example code is run, a new file is generated called
-*Trace_Event_Report.rep*.
+``Trace_Event_Report.rep``.
 This is the Poplar compilation report.
 The report is
-broken into a number of sections, but the three that will be focused on here
+broken into a number of sections, but here, we will focus on
-are the first three: *Target*, *Graph*, and *Memory Usage*.
+the first three: **Target**, **Graph**, and **Memory Usage**.

-*Target* describes the target hardware, where in absence of sharding, will be a
+**Target** describes the target hardware, where in absence of sharding, will be a
 single IPU, for instance:

 .. code-block:: text

     Target:
       Number of IPUs:         1